-If you want the tenderest turkey out there, a brine is your secret ingredient.
+If you want the tenderest turkey out there, a brine is your secret ingredient (if you want to know more about brining, read The Pros and Cons of Brining a Turkey).
 With a bit of planning, this savory roast will tickle the taste buds of everyone at your family gathering.

-First thing's first: secure a heritage turkey.
+First thing's first: secure a heritage turkey (here's 5 Reasons to Choose a Heritage Turkey).
 Sometimes found under the names 'Narragansett' or 'Bourbon Red,' these turkeys are firmer in texture than a regular supermarket bird.
 Often raised free-range with a diverse diet and extended lifespan, heritage turkeys grow slowly and develop deeper flavor than conventional birds.

 Heritage turkeys are usually smaller than the hybrid breeds readily available at the local grocery store, taking anywhere from 24 to 30 weeks to reach market weight, as compared to about 18 weeks for a conventional turkey.
 Smaller heritage turkeys are a great fit for smaller gatherings and the perfect size for one of our favorite roasting pans, Made In's Blue Carbon Steel Roasting Pan, which holds a twelve-pound bird.
 The angled stainless steel handles are ideal for tenting with aluminum foil – a crucial step in turkey roasting.